usnistgov/metaschema/website/content/specification/_index.md

   deprecated="1.1.0">
 ```

-Use of `@deprecated` is intended to support communication with content creators about avoiding use of the data object.
-Supporting this use case, this annotation can be used in documentation generation and in Metaschema-aware tools that provide context around using the definition.

 ### `@name`

-The `@name` attribute provides the definition's identifier, which can be used in other parts of a module to reference the definition.
+The `@name` attribute provides the definition's identifier, which can be used in other parts of a module, or in an importing module, to reference the definition.

 The names of flags, fields, and assemblies are expected to be maintained as separate identifier sets.
 This allows a flag, field, and an assembly definition to each have the same name in a given Metaschema module.